aspartame/poppycock/README.md

 Flavors
 -------

+To use a certain flavor you add the appropriate keyword to the `data-poppycock` attribute.

+`<span data-poppycock="2 paragraphs batman"></span>`

-There are two text flavors available, lorem (standard Lorem Ipsum) and batman (Batman quotes). lorem will be used if nothing else is specified.
-To use batman instead, add `batman` as an option: `<span data-poppycock="2 paragraphs batman"></span>`.
+Standard Lorem Ipsum (lorem) will be used if nothing else is specified.
+The following keywords are available:

+* lorem
+* batman
+* simpsons

 Options
 -------